dustinpfister/blog_posts/_posts/threejs-vector3-wrap.md

 ## 5 - Wrapping Vector unit length animation loop example

 Here I have an animation loop example that is the basic for one of my videos for this blog post.
+The first video that I made was based on one of the module examples that I made with the wrap axis methods.
+For this example I wanted to just make something that has to do with wrapping vector unit length.
+I also wanted to make something that is a little more interesting than just a single mesh object having the length wrapped so I went a little overboard with expressions and so forth.

 ```js
 // ---------- ---------- ----------